What are the signs of dementia in women?

 While women have more oestrogen, both men and women have this hormone in their bodies.

-When women go through menopause and their oestrogen levels significantly drop.
+When women go through menopause their oestrogen levels significantly drop.
 Meanwhile, men’s brain cells actually convert the male sex hormone Testosterone into oestrogen, and therefore they are able to maintain healthy levels of oestrogen in their brains for the majority of their lives.
 It’s therefore believed that adequate levels of oestrogen are essential for brain health and the prevention of dementia.

-Does this impact daily life or treatment?
+How does gender difference in dementia impact daily life or treatment?

-Firstly, it’s important to understand that the symptoms of dementia differ from person to person.
-Memory loss is the most common symptom, however it may not be the first thing people experience, and people may experience it in different ways.
+Memory loss or a noticeable decline in memory is the most common symptom, however it may not be the first thing people experience, and people may experience it in different ways.
 For example, some may struggle with remembering names and words, while others may find it hard to keep track of tasks as they’re doing them.

 Not everyone will behave the same either.
 Dementia is a broad term and there are many different forms.
 Each form of dementia comes with its own set of symptoms, and will progress in different ways.
 For example, Alzheimer’s disease is the most common, and is most likely to impact memory, recall and decision making.